thedaviddelta/scope-extensions-js/README.md

     console.log("Still not initialized");
 ```

-## Diferences
+## Differences

-We could group the 4 extensions into 2 groups of 2 groups each, based on both the argument type and the return value:
+We could group the 4 extensions into 2 groups of 2 each, based on both the argument type and the return value:
 + `let` & `also` receive the caller instance as a function parameter, and `run` & `apply` receive the caller instance as the function context (`this`).
 + `let` & `run` return the function result (`return`) value, and `also` & `apply` return the caller instance (`this`).